TapasKumarDutta1/NFL-Health-and-safety-Helmet-Assignment/README.md

 focal_loss : Used previously selected parameters form bayesian optimization to optimize focal loss and used it them for predictions.
+Also used deep factorization machine for higher order interactions between categorical features.

 raw_preparation : filled numerical columns with mean and categorical columns with 'nan'.
 Dropped V columns since they are causing overfit.